Mark Canha Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.53 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have a 5.50 team ERA that ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender the third-most home runs in baseball (160 total, 1.4 per game).
+- The Rockies allow the second-most home runs in baseball (162 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.